Lincolnshire Police: District structure

-The force has armed response vehicles manned by Roads Policing Officers (RPU).
+The force has armed response vehicles and Roads Policing Officers (RPU).

 Officers from Lincolnshire are also detached to EMSOU, East Midlands Special Operations unit.
 The force has its own underwater search unit that consists of one part-time team of around ten officers and this unit is based permanently at the Lincolnshire Police Headquarters.

 Other departments

 As with all police forces, Lincolnshire Police has many specialist departments aside from the officers and PCSOs that respond initially to calls from the public.
-These include the Roads Armed Policing Team (who also form the force's Firearms and Traffic response), Dog section, Public Protection Unit (including specialist sexual offences officers), Scenes Of Crime, Custody suites, and the Force Control Room.
+These include the Armed Policing Team, Roads Policing Unit, Rural Crime Team, Dog section, Protecting Vulnerable People Unit (including specialist sexual offences officers), Scenes Of Crime, Custody suites, and the Force Control Room.
 In addition to this are other support departments such as IT and HR.

 Officers and Police Staff forming these departments are based across the county, but most having their main office at Force Headquarters in Nettleham.

 Lincolnshire Police operates a Special Constabulary that has approximately 200 officers from the rank of Special Constable to Special Superintendent.
 Officers are based throughout the county out of local police stations.
 Lincolnshire Special Constabulary also has offices deployed in specialist units such as wildlife crime and Safer Roads unit.